Indian martial arts: Archery (Dhanurvidya)

 Archery is noted to be one of the noblest form of defense within Indian cultural heritage.
 As mentioned in Vedic literature, the bow and arrow is the most applauded weapon among Kshatriyas.
-Siddharta Gautama was a champion with the bow, while Rama, Arjuna, Karna, Bhishma, Drona and Ekalavya of the epics were all said to be peerless archers.
+Siddhartha Gautama, Rama, Arjuna, Karna, Bhishma, Drona and Ekalavya were all said to be great archers.

 Dhanurveda is an ancient treatise on the science of archery.
 It describes the practices and uses of archery, the craft of bow and arrow making, training of the army, and enumerates the rules of engagement.
 The treatise also discusses martial arts in relation to the training of warriors, charioteers, cavalry, elephant warriors, infantry etc.

 It was considered as a sin to shoot a warrior from the back and fight more than one warrior at a time.

-The bow used in the Vedic period were called danush, and were described in detail in the Vedas.
+The bow used in the Vedic period were called dhanush, and were described in detail in the Vedas.
 The curved shape of the bow is called vakra in the Artha Veda.
 The bowstring was called jya, and was strung only when needed.
 An arrow was called an iṣu, and a quiver was called an iṣudhi which was slung on the back.
 Archers wore a hastaghna, which was an arm guard or shield usually worn on the left forearm and was used to protect the wearer from friction caused by the bowstring.

 A dhanushkara was a bowyer, or the profession of bow crafting and arrow making, and it had become a regular profession by the early Vedic period.
 Others called jyakara specialized in making bowstrings.

 Composite bows made of horn, sinew, and wood were invented in the Asian Steppes and would have been an integral part of the armory of the Aryan people.
 As in other civilizations such as the Hittites and Persians, the use of composite bows coincides with chariot warfare.
 Additionally the smaller size was of the compound bow would have made it preferable on mounted warfare.

 A type of Indian longbow was five to six feet long and fired a long cane arrow with metal or bone arrow heads.
 The Cretan chronicler Nearchus who accompanied Alexander the Great into India, had noted that the warriors would use a bamboo bow, which had to rest on the ground and steady with the feet to draw to its full length.
 The arrow fired from this bamboo bow could penetrate any armor used in antiquity.
-The Indian long bows were described as the height of their users by Arrian, and Deccan bows in 1518 as “long like those of England”.
+The Indian long bows were described as the height of their users by Arrian, and Deccan bows in 1518 as "long like those of England".

 Traditional archery is today practiced mainly in the far northern states of Ladakh and Arunachal.
 One sport which has persisted into the present day is thoda from Himachal Pradesh, in which a team of archers attempt to shoot blunt arrows at the legs of the opposing team.